SSWConsulting/SSW.CleanArchitecture/README.md

 dotnet new ssw-ca
 ```

-> NOTE: Not specifying `name` will use the Directory name as the Solution name and project namespaces.
+> NOTE: `name` is optional; if you don't specify it, the directory name will be used as the solution name and project namespaces.

 Alternatively, you can specify the `name` and and `output` directory as follows: